iepathos/reqs/README.md

 reqs -force
 ```

-## Building
+## Releasing

 Must have Go installed.
 Recent version is better.
-Relies on go-dep and go-releaser.
-Build script will attempt to install/update both and whatever other deps reqs has using dep.
+Relies on go-dep and go-releaser.  `release.sh` will attempt to install/update both  go packages and whatever other deps reqs has using dep.  git tag the current commit you wish to release with the next appropriate version tag and run
 ```
-./build.sh
+./release.sh
 ```

 ## Todo

 + refactor reqs code until it's beautiful
-+ test dnf compatibility for fedora setups
-+ add pip, gem, npm, and bower comprehension or just stick to system packages?
++ add gem, npm, and bower comprehension or just stick to system packages?